Unidata/netcdf-fortran/docs/netcdf-f77.md

 netCDF variable is first written.

-You may ignore fill values and use the entire range of a netCDF external data type, but in this case you should make sure you write all data values before reading them.
+You may ignore fill values and use the entire range of a netCDF external data type, but in this case you should makere you write all data values before reading them.
 If you know you will be writing all the data before reading it, you can specify that no prefilling of variables with fill values will occur by calling NF\_SET\_FILL before writing.
 This may